 we will do this often with apps. maybe we can develop some apps to do this easier.

-#5 Updated by mciv about 12 years ago
+#5 Updated by mciv over 12 years ago

 I'm understanding more and more what you did to make the install script.
 Thanks.